The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: face alignment

 \subsection{Landmark-free Face Alignment}

 Landmark-free face alignment methods integrate the alignment transformation processing into DCNNs and output aligned face without relying on facial landmarks.
 This set of methods generally employ the spatial transformer network (Spatial-TN)~\cite{Jaderberg2015SpatialTN} for geometric warping, where the transformation parameters are learned via end-to-end training.
-Based on Spatial-TN, Hayat~\textit{et al.}~\cite{Hayat2017JointRA} and Zhong~\textit{et al.}~\cite{Zhong2017e2e} optimize the face alignment with a subsequent module of face representation jointly.
+Based on Spatial-TN, Hayat~\textit{et al.}~\cite{Hayat2017JointRA} and Zhong~\textit{et al.}~\cite{Zhong2017e2e} propose to optimize the face alignment with a subsequent module of face representation jointly.
 Since the facial variations are quite complex with various factors, some methods~\cite{Wu2017ReST,Zhou2018GridFaceFR} are designed to improve the deformation ability of Spatial-TN.
-For example, in ReST~\cite{Wu2017ReST}, a further transformation is performed based on the previously transformed face in each iteration, tackling the large facial variations progressively.
-Besides, the radial distortion of face images is another common problem, which is brought by wide-angle cameras.
-RDCFace~\cite{Zhao_2020_CVPR} proposed an cascaded network which learns the rectification against the radial lens distortion, the face alignment transformation, and the face representation in an end-to-end manner.
-More recently, Wei~\textit{et al.}~\cite{Wei2020BalancedAF} provided a comprehensive analysis on the effect of face alignment.
-The results showed that the excessive alignment will hurt the subsequent face recognition, while the face recognition is robust to the alignment on feature map.
-Accordingly, they proposed to learn face alignment on feature map with the joint supervision of face recognition.
+Besides, the radial distortion of face images is another common problem, which is brought by the wide-angle cameras.
+RDCFace~\cite{Zhao_2020_CVPR} presents a cascaded network which learns the rectification against the radial lens distortion, the face alignment transformation, and the face representation in an end-to-end manner.